niall-m/Udemy/microservices/notes.md

         - DeliverAllAvailble: gets all events emitted in the past
         - setDurableName: keep track of all events that have gone to that subscription
         - queue group ensures NATS will not dump the durablename subscription and that events only go to one instance of service

+- alternatives with cross language support, if using multiple languages across services
+  - JSON Schema
+    - allows you to define JSON structures, different properties/values, and validations
+  - Protobuf
+    - a way to serialize info, like JSON, but more compact format
+  - Apache Avro
+    - themed around java, support for other langs as well